 And it seemed almost every brief we received in 2012 in one way or another seemed to reference the euphoric simplicity of Hoppipolla.
 Which in itself, tells it’s own flatter-some story…

-With respectful nods to Roy Orbison, Frankie Valli and Jackie Wilson, Curtis Mayfield’s controlled delivery is often-imitated but never equalled.
+10. Curtis Mayfield With respectful nods to Roy Orbison, Prince and Jackie Wilson, Curtis Mayfield’s controlled delivery is often-imitated but never equalled.
 He is the quintessential falsetto voice.

 His politically charged songwriting, even in his early years as a member of the Impressions, set him on a path towards the gritty ghetto-funk Blaxploitation sound of the early Seventies that would come to define his legacy with tracks such as Pusherman, Move On Up and Superfly.
 Indeed, much of Mayfield’s work as a socially-aware songwriter provided the backdrop to the civil rights movement, with Keep on Pushin' even being banned from several urban radio stations after riots broke in cities across the country in the late Sixties.